 - – Click legend items to hide/show the lines

 Data are updated on a weekly basis, except population sizes for which the official numbers at the 1st of January are used.
 Mortality and population data are provided by the National Register.
 The mortality file contains information on all deaths that were registered by the Belgian municipalities during the week before (starting on Saturday and ending on Friday).
 The data comprise the date of birth, date of death, gender, nationality, place of residence and place of death.
 The causes of death are unknown.
 Because of a considerable variation in the rapidness of death registration (ranging from a few days to many weeks after the actual date of death), figures for recent periods are incomplete.
-Around 95% of mortality data are available after one month.
+Around 95% of mortality data are available after 3 weeks.
 Deaths taking place abroad are removed from the analyses since these deaths are assumed to be independent of the concurrent environmental conditions in Belgium.
 Foreigners who die in Belgium are included.

 Observed deaths are aggregated by day.
 To be able to detect and quantify important increases in mortality, observed death counts are compared to 2 types of reference lines, obtained by modelling past 5-year mortality data: